WWE ‘NXT UK Championship’ Results, Noam Dar Returns And Toni Storm & Shayna Baszler Steal The Show

 — TDE Wrestling (@totaldivaseps) June 26, 2018

 These two have met in the ring before, but the WWE NXT UK Championship is the biggest event yet that these two have squared off at.
 The crowd was arguably the loudest during this contest.
 The pair exchanged holds and blows for the first part of the match, and after Storm tweaked her knee, it was all heat from there.
-The WWE recaps the action from the exciting championship bout.
+The WWE website recaps the action from the exciting championship bout.

 “Baszler then sank in the Kirifuda Clutch after reversing another Storm Zero attempt, but despite the champion’s suffocating grip, Storm forced a rope break and pulled herself to the floor.
 The Submission Magician followed her, however, and reapplied the Kirifuda Clutch at ringside.
 At that point, Storm was sapped of energy and barely able to stand, let alone return to the ring before the count of ten.
 The Queen of Spades’ reign lives on, thanks to a count-out decision.